Pashupatinath Temple3120 Votes Currently Open

 A holy destination for pilgrims and spirituals, the place sees a lot of visitors not only from India but all across the world.
 Since it is a temple, there is no Pashupatinath Temple Ticket Price or even Pashupatinath Temple Tickets needed for the entry.
 It will be polite to take the ‘Puja Thali’ with you, though.
 You won’t be expected to Buy Tickets for Pashupatinath Temple or carry other things with you, just go with faith and belief and that will be enough for you.

-Pashupatinath Temple Information
+Pashupatinath Temple Travel Tips

 - Non Hindus are not allowed to enter the temple.